The World in 2030

 - Nicolas Moyer | President & CEO, Cooperation Canada

 - Simran Singh | Director, Global Programs, CARE Canada

 - Rebecca Tiessen | Professor, University of Ottawa

 Do WE Have a Problem Transcript | Captions & transcript by Brooklyn Barber

 2019 Hopper Lecture in International Development

 On September 20, 2019, The University of Guelph was honoured to welcome writer and historian Ramachandra Guha.
 Dr. Guha is the winner of the Fukuoka Prize for contributions to Asian studies.
 He is also the author of Times of London Book of the Decade, India After Gandhi.

-Mahatma Gandhi is known for having led the Indian struggle for freedom and for inventing the techniques of non-violent civil disobedience.
+Mahatma Gandhi is known for leading the Indian struggle for freedom and for inventing the techniques of non-violent civil disobedience.
 It is less well known that he was also a precocious environmentalist.
-This lecture explores Gandhi’s environmental thought and its resonances in the world today.
+This lecture explores Gandhi's environmental thought and its resonances today.

 "Our world is becoming more dangerous, less predictable, more chaotic"